 - As part of the Elsie Initiative, the Canadian Armed Forces will undergo the same barrier assessment as Ghana and Zambia, with the goal of identifying areas for improvement and to further increase the recruitment and advancement of women’s participation.

-- Canada is providing $3 million in assistance to the Department of Peacekeeping Operations to improve their ability to support and benefit from women’s increased participation in peace operations.
-This funding is being used by the UN to support specialized training for women personnel, increase the capacity of gender advisers in peacekeeping missions and contribute to a more receptive environment for women peacekeepers.
+- Canada has provided $5.4 million in assistance to the UN Department of Peace Operations and Department of Operational Support to improve the ability to support and benefit from women’s increased participation in peace operations.
+This funding is being used by the UN to create improved gender-responsive guidelines for UN camp accommodation, support the implementation of the UN’s Uniformed Gender Parity Strategy, deliver specialized training for women personnel and increase the capacity of gender advisers deployed to UN peace operations.

-- In November 2018, the Ministry of Foreign Affairs of the Netherlands will host a workshop entitled Research to Action to help establish research, monitoring and evaluation priorities for the Elsie Initiative.
+- In November 2018, the Ministry of Foreign Affairs of the Netherlands hosted a workshop entitled Research to Action to help inform the design of key Elsie Initiative components on the basis of research to date, including the Elsie Initiative Baseline Study.

 Who was Elsie MacGill